-How to rock your first St Martin’s day (or Laternenfest) as a parent in Germany
+All you need to know about St Martin’s day (or Laternenfest) as a parent in Germany

-If your child is in Kita in Germany, chances are you will be getting an email towards the end of October about the “Laternenfest” (Sankt Martinstag or Martinstag).
+What can you expect during the German lantern festival?
+What are the places to go if you’re looking for a lantern procession?
+If your child is in Kita in Germany, chances are you will be getting an email towards the end of October about the “Laternenfest” – the lantern festival (also called Sankt Martinstag or Martinstag).
 Where does this tradition come from?
-What should you expect and more importantly how can you prepare for the Laternenfest as a parent of a Kita kid?
+How can you prepare for the Laternenfest as a parent of a Kita kid?

 What is the tradition behind the Laternenfest (Sankt Martinstag)?

 St Martin was originally a soldier in the 4th century, who later became a monk.
 He is believed to have cut his cloak in half to give to a beggar.
-St Martin’s day is a celebration of generosity and care for the less privileged.
+St Martin’s day, aka the lantern festival in Germany is a celebration of generosity and care for the less privileged.

 When is St Martin’s day?